 - Introduction to Coding

 - Internship Program

-Medical billing and coding is a viable career option, and Western Technical College is an ideal place to train for it.
+Medical billing and coding is a viable career option, and Medical billing and coding classes at Western Technical College is an ideal place to train for it.

 Internships strengthen students’ resumes so that they can be competitive in the job market right out of college, whether they come into the program straight from high school or enter the program from the working world to make the transition to a new field.
 Individuals will complete internship in a real medical billing and coding scenario prior to graduating.

 These absolutely essential administrators make the health care system tick, and the job market in the medical coding and billing field is rapidly growing.
 Employment of medical records, billers and certified coders is expected to grow 22 percent from 2012 to 2022, much faster than the average for all occupations.
 This is a health care field that offers an average salary of more than $17 an hour and plentiful career opportunities in hospitals and other medical care venues as well as in law offices, insurance companies and even federal agencies.
 Some employers in the field allow their certified billers and coders to work from home, and there are many opportunities for self-employment to serve the industry with trained medical billing and coding specialists